Guide

 Vipassana and Chronic Pain

-How observing pain with equanimity changes the experience of it.
-What the brain research shows, how the technique works with pain, and practical guidance for attending a course with a chronic pain condition.
+How meeting pain with equanimity changes the experience of it.
+What the brain research shows, and practical guidance for attending a course with a chronic pain condition.

 Vipassana does not try to eliminate pain.
 This is the first and most important thing to understand.
-The technique works by changing your relationship to pain — how you perceive it, react to it, and suffer because of it.
+The technique works by changing the practitioner's relationship to pain: how it is perceived, reacted to, and suffered from.

-What happens next is counterintuitive.
-When you stop fighting pain and simply observe it with equanimity, the experience of suffering changes.
-The pain signal may remain, but the layer of mental anguish — the resistance, the fear, the frustration — begins to dissolve.
-You discover, through direct experience, that pain and suffering are not the same thing.
+What long-term practitioners commonly report is counterintuitive.
+When the fight with pain eases, the experience of suffering changes.
+The pain signal may remain, but the layer of mental anguish (the resistance, the fear, the frustration) begins to dissolve.
+Many describe discovering, through direct experience, that pain and suffering are not the same thing.

 This is not just philosophy.
 Brain imaging studies confirm it.